BrunoGamerGH/NuwuCwore/README.md

-# NovaCore
+# NuwuCwore
-A plugin with a lot of useful features to make plugins with less code and better compatibility between versions
+A pwugin with a wot of uwuseful fweatures to mwake pwugins with wess cwode and bwetter cwompatwibiwity bwetween vwersions

-Downloads can be found here https://jenkins.novauniverse.net/job/NovaCore/
+Dwownwoads can be fwound hwere https://jenkins.novauniverse.net/job/NovaCore/